Bright Spring Seasonal Color: The Ultimate Guide

 And if you lean a bit more towards the winter side of the spectrum, bronzer may not be something you opt for.

-A light matte, slightly translucent, light shimmer peach gold bronzer can be nice accentuating touch for some bright springs.
+A light matte, slightly translucent, light shimmer peach gold bronzer can be a nice accentuating touch for some bright springs.

 Personal experimentation is key in these decisions.
 And I find sometimes photographing a makeup look and reviewing it later can give hindsight clarity.